 Check out our Senior Signing Day videos for each school year below for more about what a LEAD Public Schools education means to our extended LEAD Family.

-LEAD is celebrating its 10th Anniversary this 2017-2018 school year with the opening of a brand-new ninth-grade LEAD Southeast High School, a fully-converted 5-8-grade LEAD Neely's Bend campus in addition to our schools at LEAD Brick Church, LEAD Cameron, LEAD Southeast and the founding flagship, LEAD Academy.
+LEAD is celebrating began its 11th year in Nashville this August with the opening of a brand-new 10th-grade at LEAD Southeast High School, a second year of a fully-converted 5-8-grade LEAD Neely's Bend campus in addition to our schools at LEAD Brick Church, LEAD Cameron, LEAD Southeast and the founding flagship, LEAD Academy.
 Three of our schools are turnaround schools, meaning we work in partnership with Metropolitan Nashville Public Schools (MNPS) and the Achievement School District (ASD).
 Three of our schools are fresh-start charter schools.

-ALL of our schools are dedicated to our mission to prepare all of our students with the knowledge and skills to succeed in college and in life.
+All of our schools are dedicated to our mission to do whatever it takes to prepare all of our students with the knowledge and skills to succeed in college and in life.

-One hundred percent of the seniors in our first four high school graduating classes, 2014, 2015, 2016 and 2017 earned college acceptance and four of our schools have been named Reward Schools for growth (meaning scoring in the top 5 percent statewide) in the last three years.
+One hundred percent of the seniors in our first five high school graduating classes, 2014, 2015, 2016, 2017 and 2018 earned college acceptance and four of our schools have been named Reward Schools for growth (meaning scoring in the top 5 percent statewide) in the last three years.
 The work we do is hard, but the work we do is vital.
 All children in all Nashville neighborhood schools deserve the high-quality and equitable educational opportunities we strive to provide provide in partnership with our students and families.